 Steps to Achieving Outcome-Based Energy Codes

 Outcome-based energy codes require that a number of policy, data and administration pieces be put in place.
-Key steps in this process include:
+Key to the process are:

-- Metering capabilities: To manage operational energy use effectively, building operators and tenants must have access to good information about how the building is performing on an ongoing basis.
-This implies that various feedback and submetering capabilities must be integrated into the building design to enable real-time performance monitoring and response.
+To manage operational energy use effectively, building operators and tenants must have access to good information about how the building is performing on an ongoing basis.
+This implies that various feedback and submetering capabilities must be integrated into the design to enable real-time performance monitoring and response.